 About 100 guests sat down to the breakfast and the customary toasts were honoured.
 Among those present was Princess Te Puea, who acknowledge the toast to "The Maori Race" and later opened the beautifully carved Maori meeting hall nearby for the guests to inspect it.
 Later in the day the happy couple left by service car on their honeymoon, the bride's going-away dress being a frock of grey velveteen, with hat and shoes to match and a violet coat with large grey astrakhan collar.
 Mr and Mrs Brown will make their future home in Auckland.

 1905 - 1906 Roy Thomas George Hutt

-*They lost 4 of their children in a house fire in Te Awamutu 29 September 1906
+* The loss of 4 of their children in a House Fire in Te Awamutu 29 Sep 1906

-The dwelling was an old one, and by this time the fire had a very strong hold and the smoke was dense in all the rooms.
+The dwelling was an old wooden one, purchased by the Dairy Association and had recently been renovated.
+The fire had a very strong hold and the smoke was dense in all the rooms.
 Mr Hutt and his wife, with the baby in her arms, escaped in safety.
 The husband made an effort to rescue the sick boy, Willie, but was driven back by the flames and smoke.

 At midnight the charred remains were discovered.
 All the bodies were lying upon wire-woven mattresses, as if the victims had never moved from their beds.